 ‘The Crown’ Season 5: Everything We Know So Far

-Netflix released the official release date for The Crown Season 5.
+Netflix released the official release month for The Crown Season 5.
 Created by Peter Morgan, the drama series centers around the British royal family.
 The show starts with the reign of Queen Elizabeth II and shifts to modern-day England, where Princess Diana changed the royal family forever.
 Fans of the drama series are eagerly waiting for the next installment.
 Here’s what we know so far about the fifth season of The Crown.

-‘The Crown’ Season 5 premieres in 2022
+‘The Crown’ Season 5 premieres in November 2022

 “I will do my utmost to maintain the very high standards that they set,” Staunton said in the teaser.
-“On behalf of the cast and crew, we look forward to bringing you the next season of The Crown in Nov.
-2022.”
+“On behalf of the cast and crew, we look forward to bringing you the next season of The Crown in November 2022.”

-The royal drama series will end after season six
+‘The Crown’ will end after season 6

 In an interview with The Hollywood Reporter, he imagined The Crown ending after the fifth season.
 “At the outset, I had imagined The Crown running for six seasons, but now that we have begun work on the stories for season five, it has become clear to me that this is the perfect time and place to stop,” he said at the time.
 “I’m grateful to Netflix and Sony for supporting me in this decision.”

 However, Morgan chose to follow the original plan.
 In an interview with Broadcast, the show’s executive producer Suzanne Mackie revealed the series would cover the events in the early 2000s.
 Also, she shared that the royal drama series will end with season six.

 “Peter has said it very articulately, that he simply can’t write something unless there has been time to gain a proper perspective,” the producer explained.
 “I think [Peter] always felt 10 years is the minimum amount of time that he can see something in a historical context, to allow him to really understand it.
 I don’t think he’ll deviate from that.”